 Relief for a Father’s Burdens

 Santon was on the verge of giving up his dreams.
 Maybe he should just return to daily labor.
 It wasn’t much, but at least it was a living.
 And he didn’t have to deal with cheating customers.

-After the GFA workers listened to Santon share the burdens weighing on him, they knew what to do.
+After the Gospel for Asia (GFA) workers listened to Santon share the burdens weighing on him, they knew what to do.
 They invited him to a gift distribution, where they provided him with a cart for selling a variety of cosmetic items.
 Through the cart, Santon made money to provide for his family, and even earned enough to send back to his parents—a dream at long last realized.
-Santon thanked the staff, grateful he finally had a decent source of income and could provide for his family.
+Santon thanked the staff; grateful he finally had a decent source of income and could provide for his family.